adachille/parkinsons-detector/README.md

 <img src="./visualizations/PCAVariance.png" width="400" height="250">

-We successfully reduced the number of components to about half, while still recovering 99% of the variance in these datasets.
+We can see a great reduction in the number of components describing 99% of the variance in these datasets.

-We also created visualizations for the first two components of the TE and MSR train dataset.
-We colored datapoints by the UPDRS score, a measure of PD severity.
-For LDA, UPDRS scores were rounded, binned, and used for classes.
+Now, let's visualize the first two components of the TE and MSR train dataset.
+We've colored datapoints by the UPDRS score, a measure of PD severity.
+For LDA, UPDRS scores are rounded, binned, and used for classes.
 <img src="./visualizations/PCA_LDA_TE_MSRtrain.jpg">

 Patients of varying disease severity were not separated in PCA plots.
-We saw some separation of patient recordings with the highest and lowest UPDRS scores in the TE dataset accross component 2 on the y-axis.
+We see some separation of patient recordings with the highest and lowest UPDRS scores in the TE dataset accross component 2 on the y-axis.

 ## Supervised Learning & Prediciton of PD
 ### Datasets